+• Right to work

+Right to establish a business

+Mentions of social class

+- Protection of environment - Protection of environment

+- State support for the elderly

+- State support for the disabledState support for children

+- International law

+- Right to health care

+- Right to water

+- Right to rest and leisure

+- Right to rest and leisure • Right to safe work environment

+- Free education

+- State support for the disabled

+- Reference to ar

+- Right to culture

+- Protection of language use
-(2) The state shall pursue policies to protect the rights and freedoms of the disabled, the aged, children and other vulnerable members of society and to ensure that such persons are provided just and equitable social opportunities.

-(3) The state, in pursuing policies in subsection (2), shall be bound by the fundamental rights and freedoms in the Constitution and shall be guided by international human rights instruments to which The Gambia is a signatory and which recognise and apply particular categories of basic human rights to development processes.

-(4) The state shall endeavour to facilitate equal access to clean and safe water, adequate health and medical services, habitable shelter, sufficient food and security to all persons.

-(5) The state shall encourage and promote the establishment and maintenance of contributory schemes that shall provide economic security for all citizens.

-(6) The state shall endeavour to ensure safe systems of working conditions for persons who are employed and to provide that such persons are entitled to adequate rest, leave and leisure.

-(7) The state shall endeavour to ensure that adequate sports facilities are established throughout The Gambia and that sports are promoted as a means of fostering national integration, health and self-discipline and international friendship and understanding.
+- 2. The State shall pursue policies to protect the rights and freedoms of the disabled, the aged, children and other vulnerable members of society and to ensure that such persons are provided just and equitable social opportunities. - 3.
+The State, in pursuing policies under subsection (2), shall be bound by the fundamental rights and freedoms in the Constitution and shall be guided by international human rights instruments to which The Gambia is a signatory and which recognise and apply particular categories of basic human rights to development processes. - 4.
+The State shall endeavour to facilitate equal access to clean and safe water, adequate health and medical services, habitable shelter, sufficient food and security to all persons. - 5.
+The State shall encourage and promote the establishment and maintenance of contributory schemes that shall provide economic security for all citizens. - 6.
+The State shall endeavour to ensure safe systems of working for persons who are employed and to provide that such persons are entitled to adequate rest, leave and leisure. - 7.
+The State shall endeavour to ensure that adequate sports facilities are established throughout The Gambia and that sports are promoted as a means of fostering national integration, health and self-discipline and international friendship and understanding.